duncangrubbs/dinner-time/README.md

-# 🍽 dinner-time
+# 🍽 Dinner Time
 > A resource for helping find meals to cook for dinner

 ---
 ## 🙌Current Features:
 - Add to database
-- Query by SEASON or CATEGORY in DB
+- Query by all specs
-- Get random meal
+- Get a random meal
 - Get recommended meal (not a great algorithm as of now)

 ## 📓Future Features/TODO: